NZ First blindsides Andrew Little with talk of abortion referendum

 Little said he did not believe abortion was a referendum issue.

-He also faced questioned about it from Opposition MPs in the House, answering there was no referendum on abortion had been "mandated or contemplated" by Cabinet.

-MP Tracey Martin, who has been speaking for NZ First on the abortion reform, has previously said members would be voting individually on the bill, but declined to comment on Tuesday.
+Martin, who has been speaking for NZ First on the legislation, denied the party had misled Little.

+"It was never discussed so it wasn't an opportunity to mislead him," she said.

+"It had never been discussed with me or by the New Zealand First caucus themselves during the whole negotiations, therefore it was never raised with Andrew Little."

-Prior to this term in Government, NZ First and Martin had suggested abortion could be a referendum issue.
+Prior to this term in Government, NZ First and Martin said abortion could be a referendum issue.

 It's not the first time Little has been taken by surprise by NZ First.